mt809/HelloMyoSwift/README.md

 # Current Settings

+* A Very High Fist (VHF) will change the target device (if it's current target is Phone it will switch to Computer and vice versa)

 ## Phone

 ### Locking Scheme

 * Doesn't cuz locking and unlocking all the time is annoying

 ### Media Control Settings